andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 *super bonus*

 - start making a personal assistant commandline app that has the temperature converter as an option in its interface

+## Closing
+- Summarize learning objectives
+- Prod students about what they think about what arrays and hashes are.

 #### References
 [http://ruby-doc.org//core-2.2.0/String.html](http://ruby-doc.org//core-2.2.0/String.html)